 - Unless the change required to the file permission settings is permanent, you would normally restore the file to its original settings after making and saving the change for security purposes (e.g. changing a file from 644 to 755, then back to 644 again).
-This prevents unauthorized users from being able to access and modify your files.
+This prevents unauthorized users from accessing and modifying files on your server.

 - After making changes to files, refresh your site’s page in your browser to make sure that everything is working correctly.

 - Changing file permissions is not complicated.
 However, if you don’t know what you’re doing or if you are concerned that you might do something that can cause errors, don’t modify any files.
 Instead, ask your web hosting provider or someone with more knowledge or experience to do this for you.

 - If you experience errors after changing permission settings, change the permission settings back to what they were and see if the error disappears.
 If errors persist after restoring file permissions, contact your web hosting provider for help.